dmmil/rnn22/README_ENG.md

 Then you need to select the processing mode in the MainParams/processing_type variable (Novelty filter or Predict), specify the paths to the corresponding files in the settings_rnn1.ini file in the IOParams/dictionary_filename and IOParams/input_data_filename parameters, and start data processing.

 For more information about the settings in the ini files, see the wiki documentation in the section named INI files structure.

+## Developers

+Author - Dmitriy Miloserdov (SPC RAS).

+## Supported by

+The study is supported by the [Research Center Strong Artificial Intelligence in Industry](https://sai.itmo.ru/) of [ITMO University](https://en.itmo.ru/) as part of the plan of the center's program: Development and testing of an experimental sample of a library of strong AI algorithms in terms of intelligent detection of events and meanings based on multimodal data (text, sound, images in different ranges) for tasks of recognizing operating modes and hardware malfunctions.

 ## Bibliography